dxjoshi/gof-design-patterns/README.md

 -- It allows traversal of the elements of an aggregate without exposing the underlying implementation.
 -- It also places the task of traversal on the iterator object, not on the aggregate, which simplifies the aggregate interface and implementation, and places the responsibility where it should be.

+### Composite Pattern:
+-- The Composite Pattern allows you to compose objects into tree structures to represent part-whole hierarchies.
+-- Composite lets clients treat individual objects and compositions of objects uniformly.
+-- The Composite Pattern allows us to build structures of objects in the form of trees that contain both compositions of objects and individual objects as nodes.
+Using a composite structure, we can apply the same operations over both composites and individual objects.
+In other words, in most cases we can ignore the differences between compositions of objects and individual objects.

 ## [SOLID Principles](https://www.baeldung.com/solid-principles):

 1. **Single Responsibility Principle:**